tonk-labs/schola-notes/content/BLS Threshold.md

     2. Broadcast Partial Signatures
         - Parties share their $\sigma_i$ with the combiner
     3. Signature Reconstruction
-        - Using [[1725960857-lagrange-interpolation-formula|Lagrange interpolation]], combine $t$ partial signatures to form the full signature:
+        - Using [[Lagrange interpolation formula|Lagrange interpolation]], combine $t$ partial signatures to form the full signature:
         $$\sigma=\Pi_{i\in S,j\neq1}\sigma_i^{\lambda_i}$$
         where $S$ is the set of participating parties and $\lambda_i$ are Lagrange coefficients:
         $$\lambda_i=\Pi_{j\in S,j\neq i}\frac{j}{j-i}$$